agateau/mup/README.md

 # What is it?

-Mdview is a markdown viewer and browser.
-You can use it to view markdown files and create lightweight wiki-like structures.
+Mdview is a markdown and rst viewer and browser.
+You can use it to view markdown or rst files and create lightweight wiki-like structures.

-Markdown is a simple markup language.
-See http://daringfireball.net/markdown/

 # Usage